The Differences Between an Absolute Discharge and a Conditional Discharge

 What Is An Absolute Discharge?

-An absolute discharge is a discharge with no conditions or restrictions.
-They are granted when the offence is not too severe and where the conviction and sentence would impact the individual more than the wrongdoing they committed.
+An absolute discharge order discharges the offence with no conditions or term of probation.
+They are granted when the offence is minor or less serious and/or when the conviction and sentence would disproportionally impact the individual more than the wrongdoing they committed.
+A prior criminal record, or even prior absolute or conditional discharges, do not disqualify a person from being grant one.

 What Are The Consequences of Having a Discharge on Your Record?